-The best ways to experience the Oirase Stream are by walking or cycling along its banks.
+The best ways to experience the stream are by walking or cycling along its banks.
 Walking lets you fully absorb the details of your surroundings.
 Figure on five hours to walk the whole route, or more, if you sketch, take photos or write poetry.

 If you decide to cycle, you can rent a bike in Yakeyama and ride it one way, dropping it off in Nenokuchi at the far end of the path.

-Along the way, you'll see waterfalls with fanciful names like Soryu (Two Dragons), Tomoshiraga (Happy Marriage) and Shirakinu (White Silk).
+Along the way, you'll see waterfalls with fanciful names like Soryu (Two Dragons), Tomoshiraga (Life-Long Partnership) and Shirakinu (White Silk).